databricks/cli/docs/sync.md

 ## Output

 The sync command produces either text or JSON output.
-Text output is intended to be humand readable and prints the file names that the command operates on.
+Text output is intended to be human readable and prints the file names that the command operates on.
 JSON output is intended to be machine readable.

 ### JSON output